Courses & Housing Abroad

 - Students must earn the equivalent of a 3.00 GPA and must pass all courses in order to receive full credit.
 The grades are not included in your Bates GPA.

-- The courses must be appropriate to the liberal arts and sciences as defined by the Bates faculty and may not duplicate other courses applied toward the Bates degree.
-Business courses, for example, are not approved as they are not taught at Bates.
+- The courses must be appropriate to the liberal arts and sciences as defined by the Bates faculty for the fall or winter semester with one course allowed “at the margin” of what the faculty approves.
+Courses may not duplicate other courses applied toward the Bates degree.

 - Students must take their examinations at their regularly scheduled times and location.